MilanFox/Advent-of-Code/README.md

 Some solutions might create a 2D render called "visualization.txt" which is best viewed in a browser, due to their ability to zoom out.
 AoC Inputs tend to render really _wide_ things and line wrapping in Text Editors can mess with my renders.
 These renders are (mostly) not part of the puzzles but where created to help with debugging some of the more complex 2D (or 3D) puzzles.
-And I left them in because they look very satifying.
+And I left them in because they look very satisfying.

-### Citations / External Sources

-Code is mostly written self-explanatory, but a comment might have been added where I was unsure of my approach or I felt like I wouldn't be able to remember _why_ I did something.
-Where I took approaches I've found at outside sources, it also links to the source I found it at for transparency.

 ### Self-imposed Rules / Usage of AI / Disclaimer